Fumohouse/fumohouse_web/markdown/rules/contributor_agreement.md

     - Understand that this license is irrevocable.
 2. You may request an alternate license, but doing so could cause your contribution to be delayed or rejected.
 3. Whenever possible, you should submit project files instead of exported assets, unless you use a paid program to work (in this case, submit both).
-4. If you have a Github account, you should send your commit email or no-reply email for use in a co-author message.
+4. If you have a GitHub account, you should send your commit email or no-reply email for use in a co-author message.

 ## For code

-1. You must license your code under MIT.
+1. You must license your code under the Rust community standard license, which is `MIT OR Apache-2.0`.
+Details about licensing can be found on each Fumohouse GitHub repository.
 2. You should stick to the quality standards set out by the rest of the codebase.
-If you do not follow appropriate conventions, your contribution will be rejected.
 3. You should submit your contribution via Pull Request.